kabir-vats/ECE-143-Final-Project/README.md

 1. Modify "dp" variable in llmsAsChecker/interact.py to the directory of Fake.csv and True.csv

-2. Run llmsAsChecker/interact.py and wait until 4 .json file appears
+2. Run llmsAsChecker/interact.py and wait until 4 .json file appear

 ## Results